 Part 1: What is the Difference Between Food Allergy and Food Sensitivity Testing and which should I do for my SVT?

 I believe that one of the root causes of SVT is that SVT is rooted in inflammatory responses happening in your body.
 This in-depth topic is explained in detail in my e-book, The SVT Prevention Diet.
-In that book, I walk you through, how undiagnosed food sensitivities, leaky gut syndrome, an over-burdened lymphatic system, a high body burden, malabsorption, and depletion all have a cascading effect that I call the SVT-Gut connection and lead to SVT.
-If you are interested in applying this approach, my Heal SVT Naturally Approach, to your own SVT healing, then changing your diet is a very important tool to use in your healing work.
+In that 200 page digital download, I walk you through, how undiagnosed food sensitivities, leaky gut syndrome, an over-burdened lymphatic system, a high body burden, malabsorption, and depletion all have a cascading effect that I call the SVT-Gut connection and lead to SVT.
+If you are interested in applying this approach, my Heal SVT Naturally Approach, to your own SVT healing, then changing your diet is a very important tool to use in your self-healing work.
 Knowing exactly how to apply dietary changes, can be confusing.
 While I lay out for you the exact diet to follow in The SVT Prevention Diet, if you want even more specific direction or the impetus to finally use diet as a healing tool, Lab testing can be helpful.
 For me, it provided the Black and White evidence I needed to commit to healing diet.

 Central to healing SVT naturally is to understand the differences between food allergy and food sensitivity testing.